abunashir/analog-bridge-ruby/README.md

 #### Delete a customer

-If we need to delete a customer for some reason, then the API got us covered, for example if we want to delete a customer with id `cus_123456789` then we can use
+If we need to delete a customer, for example id `cus_123456789`, then we can use

 ```ruby